QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 Note that we syntactically distinguish variables in three ways:

-1. Surrounding them in angled brackets (``< >``)
+1. **Surrounding them in angled brackets** (``< >``)

-2. Using underscores (``_``) instead of spaces between words
+2. **Using underscores** (``_``) instead of spaces between words

-3. Using all capital letters
+3. **Using all capital letters**

 We have observed that many novices make the mistake of typing the surrounding angled brackets (``< >``) on the command line, even after substituting the desired real value between them.
 Therefore, in documentation aimed at novices, we also recommend clarifying that the angled brackets should not be typed.
 This can be accomplished in one of several ways:

-- Explicitly say something like “without the angled brackets.”
+- **Explicitly say something like "without the angled brackets".**

-- Provide an example command using real values that excludes the angled brackets.
+- **Provide an example command using real values** that excludes the angled brackets.

-- If you know that almost all users will want to use (or should use) a specific command containing all real values and no variables, you might consider providing exactly that command and forgoing the version with variables.
+- If you know that almost all users will want to use (or should use) a specific command containing all real values and no variables, you might consider **providing exactly that command** and forgoing the version with variables.
 Novices may not realize which parts of the command they can substitute with different values, but if you’ve correctly judged that they should use the command you’ve provided as is, then this shouldn’t matter.